argilla-io/argilla/argilla/docs/tutorials/index.md

     ---

-    Learn about a standard workflow to improve data quality for a text classification task.
+    Learn about a standard workflow for a text classification task with model fine-tuning.
     [:octicons-arrow-right-24: Tutorial](text_classification.ipynb)

 -   __Token classification__

     ---

-    Learn about a standard workflow to improve data quality for a token classification task.
+    Learn about a standard workflow for a token classification task with model fine-tuning.
     [:octicons-arrow-right-24: Tutorial](token_classification.ipynb)